There are now 3 possible online modes for units:

 - 6 points

-- This unit explores aspects of the frontiers of modern physics.
-It consists of two modules selected from three: (1) Frontier Physics 1; (2) Frontier Physics 2; and (3) Special Topics in Astrophysics.
-The content is explored with reference to a range of applications and physical contexts, and developed and applied through a series of laboratory tasks.
-Skills in problem identification and mathematical solution are fostered through assignment sheets and tutorial activities.
+- This unit explores aspects of contemporary physics.
+It consists of two modules selected from three: (1) Special Topics in Physics 1; (2) Special Topics in Physics 2; and (3) Special Topics in Astrophysics.
+The content is explored with reference to a range of applications and physical contexts and developed and applied through a series of laboratory tasks.
+Skills in problem identification and mathematical solutions are fostered through assignment sheets and tutorial activities.

-- Students are able to (1) analyse the concepts and physical principles involved in modern optics and photonics, condensed matter physics and astrophysics; (2) communicate ideas, both orally and written, relating to modern optics and photonics, condensed matter physics and astrophysics; (3) apply problem identification and mathematical solution skills to solve problems in a range of realistic physical situations; (4) execute an advanced experiment relevant to physics; and (5) evaluate the results of an advanced experiment relevant to physics.
+- Students are able to (1) analyse the concepts and physical principles involved in contemporary physics and/or astrophysics; (2) communicate ideas, both orally and written, relating to contemporary physics and/or astrophysics; (3) apply problem identification and mathematical solution skills to solve problems in a range of realistic physical situations; (4) execute an advanced experiment relevant to physics and/or astrophysics; and (5) evaluate the results of an advanced experiment relevant to physics and/or astrophysics.

 - Indicative assessments in this unit are as follows: (1) assignments and tests; (2) laboratory; and (3) final examination.
 Further information is available in the unit outline.